FRIENDS OF APPALACHIA

 fun-loving and well-trained adult leaders.

-Leaders-In-Training (high school graduates thru 21 years of age): If you participated with FOA during high school and you would like to continue the adventure, we would like to welcome you in your new role as a young adult volunteer.
+College-Aged Leaders-In-Training (CA/LIT's) (high school graduates thru 21 years of age): If you participated with FOA during high school and you would like to continue the adventure, we would like to welcome you in your new role as a young adult volunteer.

 We hope the FOA/ASP experience for you!
-It is a lot of work and a considerable time commitment,

-but there is nothing else like it.
+There is nothing else like it.

 Application Information

-The LIT's/College Advisor (19-21 years of age on the trip) cost of participation in the Friends of Appalachia 2023 Trip is $500.
+CA/LIT's (19-21 years of age on the trip) cost of participation in the Friends of Appalachia 2025 Trip is $550.

-These payments can be made on online in our website link.
-Checks can be made payable to "FOA" and brought to any event/meeting.
+Checks can be made payable to "FOA" with your name in the 'Memo' section and brought to any event/meeting.

 $1300 Club - entitles you to an extra FOA gift and input on an extra purchase for your work site home,